Fiscal Year 2022 (Round 35)

 - Local Transportation Improvement Program (LTIP)

 A grant program for roads and bridge projects only, based on funding provided from gasoline taxes.

-There are many changes to the PY 2020 SCIP/LTIP evaluation criteria.
+There are many changes to the FY 2022 SCIP/LTIP applications.
 Interested applicants are encouraged to attend a workshop to learn about methodology changes, policy updates, and how to apply for funding from the State Infrastructure Programs.